 God sees what Adam needs and provides the perfect solution.
 The best marketing is a response to needs seen through the eyes of genuine empathy, not just opportunity.

 If classic books are those proven to withstand the test of time, then the Bible is chief among them.
 In this regard, it should be required reading for those of us who are marketers.

 So how can we take some lessons away from this story that transforms our marketing plan?

 3 ABCs of a Marketing Plan You Can Takeaway From This

 Here’s how empathy in the Bible can transform your marketing plan.

 Authentic With a Capital “A”

 Show me one single customer who wants you to manipulate him or her with your marketing.
 That person does not exist.
 None of us wants to be duped.
 We all avoid the pushy salesperson.
 Most of us recoil at marketing terms like ‘growth hack’.
 (We all do when we’re playing the part of customer.)
-If given the choice, you want good marketing that helps grow your business and brand without feeling like a sellout.
-You would choose that over pushy, salesy, hacky, manipulative marketing tactics every time.
+If given the choice, you want a good marketing plan that helps grow your business and brand without feeling like a sellout.
+You would choose that over pushy, salesy, hacky, manipulative marketing plan tactics every time.